hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Old Ideas

-Whereas some alternative normalisation methods aimed to simply provide normalisation in scenarios where BN does not work so well, other methods were explicitly designed to reduce or get rid of the normalisation computations (e.g., [Arpit et al., 2016](#arpit16normprop); [Salimans & Kingma, 2016](#salimans16weightnorm); [Klambauer et al., 2017](#klambauer17selfnorm)).
+Whereas some alternative normalization methods aimed to simply provide normalization in scenarios where BN does not work so well, other methods were explicitly designed to reduce or get rid of the normalization computations (e.g., [Arpit et al., 2016](#arpit16normprop); [Salimans & Kingma, 2016](#salimans16weightnorm); [Klambauer et al., 2017](#klambauer17selfnorm)).
 Even the idea of training ResNets without BN is practically as old as ResNets themselves.
-With their Layer-Sequential Unit-Variance (LSUV) initialisation, [Mishkin et al. (2016)](#mishkin16lsuv) showed that it is possible to replace BN with good initialisation for small datasets (CIFAR-10).
+With their Layer-Sequential Unit-Variance (LSUV) initialization, [Mishkin et al. (2016)](#mishkin16lsuv) showed that it is possible to replace BN with good initialization for small datasets (CIFAR-10).
-Similarly, [Arpit et al. (2019)](#arpit19) are able to close the gap between Weight Normalisation (WN) and BN by reconsidering weight initialisation in ResNets.
+Similarly, [Arpit et al. (2019)](#arpit19) are able to close the gap between Weight Normalization (WN) and BN by reconsidering weight initialization in ResNets.

-Getting rid of BN in ResNets was posed as an explicit goal by [Zhang et al. (2019)](#zhang19fixup), who proposed the so-called FixUp initialisation scheme.
+Getting rid of BN in ResNets was posed as an explicit goal by [Zhang et al. (2019)](#zhang19fixup), who proposed the so-called FixUp initialization scheme.
 On top of introducing the learnable $\beta$ parameters and the $L^{-1/(2k - 2)}$ scaling in residual branches, they set the initial weights for the last layer in each residual branch to zero and introduce scalar biases before every layer in the network.
-With these tricks, Zhang et al. show that FixUp can provide _almost_ the same benefits as BN for ResNets in terms of trainability and generalisation.
+With these tricks, Zhang et al. show that FixUp can provide _almost_ the same benefits as BN for ResNets in terms of trainability and generalization.
 Using a different derivation, [De & Smith (2020)](#de20skipinit) end up with a very similar solution to train ResNets without BN, which they term SkipInit.
 The key difference with FixUp is that the initial value for the learnable $\beta$ parameter is set to be less than $1 / \sqrt{L}.$
 As a result, SkipInit does not require the rescaling of initial weights in residual branches or setting weights to zero, which are considered crucial parts in the FixUp strategy ([Zhang et al. (2019)](#zhang19fixup)).